4m30s cut from a 9m13s video

-This piece couldn’t be done without your help.
-Thank you:
+This piece couldn’t be done without your guidance and support.
+Thank you.

 Alexei Basso